-As at the Effective Date, the Corporation had 61,362,302 Common Shares issued and outstanding.
+As at February 12, 2024, the Corporation had 62,755,633 Common Shares issued and outstanding.

 Holders of Common Shares will be entitled to vote at the Meeting on all matters.
-Holders of Common Shares at the close of business on February 12, 2021 (the "Record Date") are entitled to one vote for each Common Share held.
+Holders of Common Shares at the close of business on February 12, 2024 (the "Record Date") are entitled to one vote for each Common Share held.

-To the knowledge of the directors and senior officers of the Corporation, the only persons who beneficially own, directly or indirectly, or exercise control or direction over, securities carrying more than 10% of the voting rights attaching to any class of voting securities of the Corporation are set forth as follows:
+To the knowledge of the directors and senior officers of the Corporation, the only persons who beneficially own, directly, or indirectly, or exercise control or direction over, securities carrying more than 10% of the voting rights attaching to any class of voting securities of the Corporation are set forth as follows:

-Name Type of Number of Common Percentage of Outstanding

-Ownership Shares Common Shares

-Richard Muruve (1) Direct & 9,036,700 14.73%
+Name Type of Number of Percentage of Outstanding Ownership Common Shares Common Shares Richard Muruve (1) Direct & Indirect 9,081,700 14.5%

-Indirect